GAI: Generative Agents for Innovation: PROPOSED FRAMEWORK

-During the \textit{introspection} process, the generated idea are critically examined to identify any technical ambiguities or contradictions using a language model.
-The internal state module then adjusts the idea to address these issues, refining it to improve clarity and coherence.
+During the \textit{introspection} process, the selected idea is critically examined to identify any technical ambiguities or contradictions.
+Specifically, the module sets up another LLM instance as an \textit{internal critic} and prompts it to examine if there are any important points in the selected idea that are unclear from the perspective of technology, and if there are any contradictions from the perspective of technology.
+The internal state module is then prompted to update the idea by including responses that accurately address the questions and points of contradiction raised through the introspection, refining the idea to improve clarity and coherence.

 The internal state module not only reflects on the agent's own thoughts about technological domains but also evaluates the opinions expressed by other participants.
-Specifically, based on prior conversations and the agent’s current thoughts, it identifies aspects of each participant’s opinions that the agent agrees with or finds interesting, as well as those that the agent considers contradictory or lacking.
+Specifically, based on prior conversations and the agent’s current thoughts, the module is prompted to identify aspects of each participant’s opinions that the agent agrees with or finds interesting, as well as those that it considers contradictory or lacking.
+These reflections on others are then reflected in the agent's current thoughts together with its own ideas.

-As a result, the agent's current thoughts are continuously updated, incorporating refined ideas and reflections on others.
-The format of the current thoughts is given in Appendix \ref{sec:current_thought}.
+Through these steps, the agent's current thoughts are continuously updated, incorporating refined ideas and reflections on domains and others.
 During the dialogue, the agent makes statements based on its current thoughts, shaped through these processes, as well as on memories retrieved from the memory module.
-These current thoughts are also used when reflecting on new information or statements acquired or heard during the dialogue.
-Even if agents are initially assigned homogeneous roles and personality settings, their thoughts dynamically evolve in distinct ways through these processes.
+Even if agents are initially assigned homogeneous roles and personality, their thoughts dynamically evolve in distinct ways through these processes.

-\subsection{Dialogue scheme for Analogy-driven innovation}
+\subsection{DIALOGUE SCHEME FOR ANALOGY-DRIVEN INNOVATION}